ocaml/Zarith/README.md

 bypassing GMP's memory management and achieving better GC behavior than e.g. the MLGMP library.
-Computations on small integers use a special, faster path (in C or OCaml) eschewing calls to GMP, while computations on large intergers use the low-level MPN functions from GMP.
+Computations on small integers use a special, faster path (in C or OCaml) eschewing calls to GMP, while computations on large integers use the low-level MPN functions from GMP.

 Arbitrary-precision integers can be compared correctly using OCaml's